-"The third week in October is designated as National Infection

-Control Week.
-It is an opportunity for infection prevention control professionals from across Canada to teach healthcare workers and members of the community about the importance of infection prevention, and to promote it in a visible and fun way.
-In 1989 the Canadian government proclaimed National Infection Control Week as an annual event.
+"The third week in October is designated as International Infection Prevention Week.
+It is an opportunity for infection prevention control professionals across the world to teach healthcare workers and members of the community about the importance of infection prevention, and to promote it in a visible and fun way.